wayneluke/vBulletin_Support/Administration/Site Builder/Edit Page.md

----
-title: Edit Page
-slug: edit_page
-weight: 6
-description: >
-    Opens the Page Editing tool to edit the current page.
-If you overwrite the current page template, all pages using that template will be updated as well.
----

-Needs to be added.
+The Edit Page link is a quick tool to make changes to the current page that you're viewing.
+It works the same as the [New Page](New%20Page.md) link does.
+Please see New Page for more information.